Frequently Asked Questions

 Why can’t I run on the login node?

 One of the most common beginner mistakes on compute clusters is to log into the cluster and then immediately start running a computation.
 When you log into a cluster, you land on a login node.
 Login nodes are individual computers that represent a very small segment of the overall cluster and, crucially, are shared by many of the users who are logged into the cluster at a given time.
 So while basic tasks (editing files, checking jobs, perhaps making simple plots or compiling software) are fine to do on the login nodes, when you run a computationally-intensive task on the login node, you are adversely impacting other users (since the node is shared) while getting worse performance for yourself (by not using the bulk of the cluster).
 You should therefore submit your computationally intensive tasks to compute nodes by submitting a job to the scheduler.
 See here for documentation about job submission; we also have a video tutorial that will walk you through the process in a few minutes.
 Users who run problematic programs on the login node can have those tasks killed without warning.
-Users who repeatedly violate this policy arc subject to having their ARC account suspended.
+Users who repeatedly violate this policy arc subject to having their ARC account suspended (see Acceptable Use Policy).

 When will my job start?

-will provide the system’s best guess as to when the job will start, or give a reason for why the job will not start in the NODELIST(REASON)
+Adding the --start flag to squeue will provide the system’s best guess as to when the job will start, or give a reason for why the job will not start in the NODELIST(REASON) column.
+If no estimated start time is provided, please see Why is my job not starting? for more information.

 How do I submit an interactive job?

-.
-By default, this script will request one core (with one GPU on Infer) for one hour on a default partition (often interactive_q
+A user can request an interactive session on a compute node (e.g., for debugging purposes), using interact, a wrapper script around srun.
+By default, this script will request one core (with one GPU on GPU clusters) for one hour on a default partition.
+An allocation must be provided:

 interact -A yourallocation

-The request can be customized with standard job submission flags used by srun
+The request can be customized with standard job submission flags used by srun or sbatch.
+Examples include:

-Request two hours:
+• Request two hours:

 interact -A yourallocation -t 2:00:00

-Request two hours on the
+• Request two hours on the normal_q partition:

-partition:interact -A yourallocation -t 2:00:00 -p normal_q
+interact -A yourallocation -t 2:00:00 -p normal_q

-:interact -A yourallocation -t 2:00:00 -p t4_dev_q -n 1 --gres=gpu:1
+interact -A yourallocation -t 2:00:00 -p l40s_normal_q -n 1 --gres=gpu:1

-(The flags for requesting resources may vary from system to system; please see the documentation for the system that you want to use.)
+The flags for requesting resources may vary from system to system; please see the documentation for the system that you want to use.

-has chosen.
+Once the job has been submitted, the system may print out some information about the defaults that interact has chosen.
 Once the resources requested are available, you will then get a prompt on a compute node.
 You can issue commands on the compute node as you would on the login node or any other system.
-To exit the interactive session, simply type exit
+To exit the interactive session, simply type exit.

 Note: As with any other job, if all resources on the requested queue are being used by running jobs at the time an interactive job is submitted, it may take some time for the interactive job to start.